swatikp99/img-ocr/README.md

-# img-ocr
+# Text Recognition from Image
-This scans the text from image and gives you pdf.
+This scans the text from image and gives you pdf with copyable text.

-Technologies used:-
+### Technologies used :
+* MS Visual Studio Code

-Node.js: For file manipulation
+* Node.js: For file manipulation

-Multer: To upload image file to server.
+* Multer: To upload image file to server.

-Tesseract: For OCR.
+* Tesseract: For OCR.